Query-Efficient Zeroth-Order Algorithms for Nonconvex Constrained Optimization

 \begin{corollary} Suppose that the conditions in Theorem \ref{thm:ZOB-GDA} hold.
 Further set the step size $\alpha= \mathcal{O}\big((N/K)^{\frac{2}{3}}\big)$.
 Then, we have $\min_{k\leq K-1}\mathbb{E}\left[\left\| \nabla \Phi_{1/2L}(x_k)\right\|\right]\leq \mathcal{O}\big((N/K)^{\frac{1}{6}}\big)$. \end{corollary} The derivation of Corollary \ref{coro:ZOB-GDA_convergence} is straightforward by substituting the step size into the result in Theorem \ref{thm:ZOB-GDA}.
-The result in Corollary \ref{coro:ZOB-GDA_convergence} shows that using two-time-scale step sizes for the updates of $x$ and $y$ can effectively eliminate the fixed error term $\epsilon_c$.
-This phenomenon aligns with the first-order GDA in nonconvex-concave settings \citep{lin2020gradient}.
-Building upon Corollary \ref{coro:ZOB-GDA_convergence}, we obtain the following corollary to establish the overall query complexity of ZOB-GDA.
+Since the step size $\alpha$ is dependent on the maximum steps $K$, we can apply diminishing settings for $\alpha$ in practice.
+Corollary \ref{coro:ZOB-GDA_convergence} shows that using two-time-scale step sizes for the updates of $x$ and $y$ can effectively eliminate the fixed error term $\epsilon_c$.
+Building upon Corollary \ref{coro:ZOB-GDA_convergence}, we obtain the following corollary to establish the overall query complexity bound of ZOB-GDA.

 \begin{corollary} Suppose the conditions in Theorem \ref{thm:ZOB-GDA} hold.
-Set $\alpha= \mathcal{O}\left(\epsilon^4\right)$ for any sufficiently small $\epsilon$.
+Set $\alpha= \mathcal{O}\left(\epsilon^4\right)$ for any sufficiently small $\epsilon>0$.
 Then, the query complexity to achieve $\min_{k\leq K-1}\mathbb{E}\left[\left\| \nabla \Phi_{1/2L}(x_k)\right\|\right]\leq\epsilon$ is $\mathcal{O}\left(\frac{d_x}{\epsilon^6}\right)$. \end{corollary}

-To the best of our knowledge, Corollary \ref{coro:ZOB-GDA_complexity} establishes the first query complexity result for zeroth-order algorithms in the standard GDA framework for nonconvex-concave settings.
-Notably, this complexity differs from the first-order GDA by an additional factor $d_x$ \citep{lin2020gradient}, which is inherent to zeroth-order gradient estimation.
-Compared to the ZOAGP algorithm \citep{xu2024derivative} with the query complexity bound $\mathcal{O}(d/\epsilon^4)$, ZOB-GDA's complexity bound seems worse due to the limitation of standard GDA framework.
-However, the single-step gradient estimation can be significantly more efficient for ZOB-GDA by using a small $b$.
-In the next section, we will leverage block updates with a variant of the GDA framework to design a new algorithm that achieves both the best-known overall query complexity and adjustable single-step efficiency.
+To the best of our knowledge, Corollary \ref{coro:ZOB-GDA_complexity} establishes the first query complexity bound for zeroth-order algorithms in the standard GDA framework for nonconvex-concave settings.
+Notably, this complexity bound differs from the first-order GDA by an additional factor $d_x$ \citep{lin2020gradient}, which is inherent to zeroth-order gradient estimation and occurs commonly in zeroth-order optimization \citep{liu2020primer}.
+Compared to the ZOAGP algorithm \citep{xu2024derivative} with the query complexity bound $\mathcal{O}(d/\epsilon^4)$, ZOB-GDA's complexity bound seems worse due to the limitation of standard GDA frameworks.
+However, the single-step gradient estimation can be significantly more efficient for ZOB-GDA by using a small block size.
+In the next section, we will leverage block updates with a variant of the GDA framework to design a new algorithm that achieves both the best-known overall query complexity bound and adjustable single-step efficiency.